The Evolving Artist: Sweat, Joy & Creative Renewal

 About this Workshop

-Each day will feature a 75 minute Bartenieff Fundamentals class taught by Alexandra.
-This is followed by a 90 minute rigorous, full-bodied movement class by a rotating guest teachers.
-The afternoon is a 180 minute Choreography and Directing workshop in which you will build a piece.
+Each day will feature a Bartenieff Fundamentals class taught by Alexandra.
+This is followed by a rigorous, full-bodied movement class by a rotating guest teachers.
+The afternoon is a Choreolab in which you can build a piece or indulge in process.
 You are welcome to have dancers join you, or work on either a solo or in collaboration with other members in class to create a duet or larger piece.
 Overall, the week is meant to invite us back into our bodies, collaboration, creativity, flow, and generation, while leaving behind models that do not serve us.

 The final day will culminate in a Choreolab informal showing at the end.
-That day will be an additional 30 minutes long.
+That day will last an additional 30 minutes.

 Here’s how this workshop works...